Measures of complexity and entanglement in fermionic many-body systems: Introduction

 The experience gathered during more than a decade of studying non-equilibrium processes in nuclear systems and cold-atom systems seem to point towards a rather unexpected emerging scenario.
-For example, it was demonstrated that pairing-like correlations can emerge at very large excitations energies, when they are not supposed to exist~\cite{Bulgac:2011,Bulgac:2017,Bulgac:2019c,Bulgac:2020,Magierski:2022}.
+It was demonstrated that pairing-like correlations can emerge at very large excitations energies, when they are not supposed to exist~\cite{Bulgac:2011,Bulgac:2017,Bulgac:2019c,Bulgac:2020,Magierski:2022}.
 One can partially understand such behavior using the semiclassical Nordheim~\cite{Nordheim:1928} and Boltzmann-Uehling-Uehlenbeck~\cite{Uehling:1933} approach to quantum kinetic phenomena, which has been recently extended in a pure quantum framework~\cite{Bulgac:2022}.
-The neutron-neutron and proton-proton collisions are captured in a time-dependent extension of the Density Functional Theory (DFT)~\cite{Bulgac:2013a,Bulgac:2019c} by inclusion of the pairing field.
-As we will demonstrate here as well in the case of induced fission, see Ref.~\cite{Bulgac:2022} and section~\ref{section:IV}, the time-dependent pairing fields lead to a large population of the high-momentum single-particle states, a process which is expected in non-equilibrium phenomena, as systems typically evolve towards large regions of allowed phase-space.
+The neutron-neutron and proton-proton collisions are captured in a time-dependent extension of the Density Functional Theory (DFT)~\cite{Bulgac:2013a,Bulgac:2019c} by including the pairing field.
+As we will demonstrate here, as well in the case of induced fission, see Ref.~\cite{Bulgac:2022} and section~\ref{section:V}, the time-dependent pairing fields lead to a large population of the high-momentum single-particle states, a process which is expected in non-equilibrium phenomena, as systems typically evolve towards large regions of allowed phase-space.
+We present our conclusions in the last section~\ref{section:VI}.